Key Insights

 The result?
 A revitalised Mae Kha Canal.

-It’s mainly hilltribe community now lives in a much cleaner and healthier environment.
-Many have turned their abodes alongside the banks into their own small business enterprises now catering to fascinated tourists walking along its pathways each evening.
+It’s mainly the hilltribe community that now lives in a much cleaner and healthier environment.
+Many have turned their abodes alongside the banks into their own small business enterprises, now catering to fascinated tourists walking along its pathways each evening.

 As the sun dips below the horizon, the canal transforms, casting a spell of enchantment.
 Lanterns illuminate the water, creating a magical ambience that’s perfect for a romantic evening.

-The revitalisation of the Mae Kha Canal has enhanced its aesthetic appeal and spurred economic growth in the area.
-Numerous small cafes and shops have sprung up along the canal banks, offering a variety of things to do should the hustle and bustle of the Sunday Walking Street not appeal.
+The Mae Kha Canal’s revitalisation has enhanced its aesthetic appeal and spurred significant local economic growth.
+Numerous cafes and shops along the banks offer alternatives to the Sunday Walking Street’s hustle and bustle.

 The revitalisation of the Mae Kha Canal marks a new chapter in Chiang Mai’s story.
 It marks the city’s commitment to preserving its heritage while embracing a sustainable future.

-The city is dedicated to nurturing the canal’s ecological health; ensuring waters remain clean.
+The city is dedicated to nurturing the canal’s ecological health, ensuring the waters remain clean.
 And that both its biodiversity and canal-side communities thrive.

 A ripple effect of revitalisation is anticipated, with similar projects potentially transforming other waterways within the city.
 Imagine a network of rejuvenated canals, transforming Chiang Mai’s urban landscape and providing new and interesting offerings for both tourists and residents alike.